esther11-max/PixVulNet/README.md

 ### Train model

 Before poisoning, it is necessary to pre train the model to prepare for subsequent fine-tuning.
-The train model code is under the AAAA.
+The train model code is under the [code](https://github.com/esther11-max/PixVulNet/blob/master/train_model.py).
 You will need to download the training data according to the instructions in the code.
 Please modify the code to the dataset and model you want to train first.
 Please run
 ```python
 python train_model.py